Allisterh/panel-lp-replication-panel-local-projections/docs/docker.md

   plp
 ```

-The container prints a URL containing the token (or the `JUPYTER_TOKEN` you supplied).
-Open that URL in a browser to access JupyterLab.

-Once JupyterLab is running, open:

-- `applications/replication.ipynb`
+1. Wait for the console to print the JupyterLab URL (token or `panel-lp`).
+2. Open the URL in a browser.
+3. Launch `applications/replication.ipynb`.

-All required R packages (such as `ggplot2`, `reshape2`, and `ggpubr`) are pre-installed in the image.
-Executing the notebook reproduces the empirical results and figures reported in the paper, providing a strong replication environment.
+All required R libraries (`ggplot2`, `reshape2`, `ggpubr`, etc.) are baked into the image, so the notebook runs without additional setup.

+## Troubleshooting

+- **Port already in use**: change `-p 8888:8888` to another host port (e.g., `-p 8787:8888`).
+- **Permission issues on Windows**: ensure Docker Desktop has file-sharing enabled for the repository directory.
+- **Need persistent tokens**: adjust `JUPYTER_TOKEN` or omit the flag to have Jupyter generate a random token each run.